Inspiring the next generation of innovators and leaders through real life experience

 This is a practical and immersive work experience programme where the ‘Springboarders’ have the support and freedom to fully explore their ideas before they present back to their ‘clients’.
 The ingenuity of young people is remarkable, so we give it a place to thrive.

 And the students find this experience uniquely valuable:

 “What an amazing week.
 I cannot thank you enough for this wonderful opportunity.
 This week I’ve had the experience of working with my client (Microsoft) on issues I am truly passionate about.
 I’ve gained insight into the professional world and gained skills I will carry throughout my life.”

 “My biggest takeaway so far is how important it is to listen.
 We can talk all day about our ideas but by spending just 15 minutes listening to our client we learnt so much!”

 “I love how friendly and creative everyone is.
 I also enjoyed how fun and engaging the sessions were because I would always look forward to the next day.”

 We’d like to thank everyone who volunteered their time and expertise to support the 2021 PA Springboard programme, including people from the Royal Navy, Planning Inspectorate, Microsoft, The Guardian Foundation, Foreign Commonwealth and Development Office, Citizen Project, Patchwork Health, World Business Council for Sustainable Development and United Nations Industrial Development Organization in the UK, and Google Cloud, Mercer Advisors and SCL Health in the US.

-If you’d like to explore how your organisation could support our 2022 Springboard programme, use the details below to get in touch with Oliver in the UK or Nina in the US.
+If you’d like to explore how your organisation could support our 2022 Springboard programme, use the details below to get in touch.